vuestorefront/vue-storefront/docs/guide/cookbook/setup.md

 <br />

 ## 4. Storefront CLI at your service
-Upon the release of 1.10, we also present a new way of setup and all its sorts from `CLI` which is the all time most favorite tool of developers worldwide if I must say.
+Upon the release of 1.10, we also present a new way of setup and all its sorts from `CLI` which is the all-time most favorite tool of developers worldwide if I must say.
 There are lots of benefits when `CLI` methods are available such as automation in scripts in cooperation with other automation tools out there.

-We will continuously add new features to `CLI` as the version goes up.
+We will continuously add new features to [`CLI`](https://www.npmjs.com/package/@vue-storefront/cli) as the version goes up.

 ### 1. Preparation
-- You need to have installed `npm` on your machine. (or `yarn` if you chose it)
+- You need to have installed [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on your machine. (or [`yarn`](https://yarnpkg.com/lang/en/docs/install/#debian-stable) if you chose it)

 ### 2. Recipe
 1. Install _Vue Storefront CLI_ package on your machine with `-g` flag as follows :